emir-vargor/DSA-210-Term-Project-Proposal-Predicting-the-Best-Picture-Oscar-Winner/README.md

 * Critic score (MetaCritic)
 * Whether the movie is nominated for Best Director
 * Whether the movie won Best Motion Picture - Drama  or Best Motion Picture - Musical or Comedy in Golden Globes
+* Whether the movie won Best Theatrical Motion Picture award in Producers Guild of America Awards

 This project has two objectives: first, to build a predictive model, and second, to analyze its features to determine if there are any "requirements" a film must fulfill to win 'Best Picture'.
 Since the nominees for the 2026 Oscars are expected to be announced after the deadline of this project, I plan to use the data between the years 1990-2020 to train my machine learning model, which will predict the winners of 2021-2025 accordingly.
 I expect to find that the chances for a nominated movie to win Best Picture vary according to its quantifiable features.